 2) You will stare at Microsoft Word a lot

 Our weapon of choice is good-old Microsoft Word.
+Why?
 Because it doesn’t randomly crash like a certain cloud-based word processor from a certain world famous search engine provider.
+And because we love the talking paperclip.

 3) You learn to do everything

 Photography?
 Essential.
 Familiar with Photoshop?
 Highly useful.
 Presenting skills?
 Never say never.
-Because unless you work at a larger publication with salaries and desks (ah, bliss), you need to stand out and having more skills than the main bloke in Taken is the answer.
+Because unless you work at a larger publication with salaries and desks (whatever those things are), you need to stand out.
+Having more skills than the main bloke in Taken is, therefore, invaluable.

-This is especially true if you ever go freelance (and you really should if you love living in constant fincial fear) because budgets are shrinking and subsequently there are fewer jobs to go round.
+This is especially true if you ever go freelance (and you really should if you love living in constant financial fear) because budgets are shrinking, advertisers are spending less and subsequently there are fewer jobs to go round.
 Prepare to learn new things or say goodbye to those free pastries.

 4) Free booze loses its novelty

-There is an affliction called the ‘launch paunch’ and it catches up to motoring writers who indulge a bit too much – particularly at the inevitable free bar.
+There is an affliction called the ‘launch paunch’ and it catches up to those in motoring journalism who indulge a bit too much – particularly at the inevitable free bar.
 Because the most exercise you will get is stretching to find the electric seat adjustment.
+Or lifting a pint to your face.

-Another reason is that some manufacturers perform a breathalyser test before you drive, rendering your trip pointless if you fail it.
-And let us be the first to admit that being a passenger with a hangover is a fate worse than death.
+Another problem with drinking alcohol is that some manufacturers perform a breathalyser test before you drive, rendering your trip utterly pointless if you fail it.
+And being a passenger with a hangover is a fate worse than death.
+So we’ve heard, anyway.

 5) You will probably give up having a car